© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval farmstead and two prehistoric carved rocks at West Loup's is a scheduled monument protected by Historic England under reference 1016601.
 View the official record →

-West Loup's is a medieval farmstead with associated prehistoric carved rocks located in Yorkshire, England.
+West Loup's is a scheduled ancient monument in Yorkshire comprising a medieval farmstead and two prehistoric carved rocks.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016601.

 Medieval farmstead and two prehistoric carved rocks at West Loup's is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016601.